Sonic-DE/sonic-frameworks-windowsystem/README.md

 Convenience access to certain properties and features of the windowing system.

-KWindowSystem provides information about the windowing system and allows interaction with the windowing system.
+sonic-windowsystem provides information about the windowing system and allows interaction with the windowing system.
 It provides an high level API which is windowing system independent and has platform specific implementations.
 This API is inspired by X11 and thus not all functionality is available on all windowing systems.